Haghrah/haghrah.github.io/index.md

 My name is Amir Arslan Haghrah.
 My main activity fields are multi-robot systems, cooperative robotics, linguistic characterization of natural data, fuzzy systems, and soft computing.
 Also, I am interested in classic Turkic litrature and etymology.

-## Some works
+## Python toolkits

-I'm going to introduce some of my works here!
+I'm going to introduce Python toolkits which I have developed, here!

 ### PyIT2FLS

-PyIT2FLS is a python toolkit for ...

-### PyED

-PyED is a python toolkit for ...
+[PyIT2FLS](https://github.com/Haghrah/PyIT2FLS) is a python toolkit for designing and simulation of Interval Type 2 Fuzzy Logic Systems (IT2 FLS).

 ## Contact me
 You can also see my [Linkedin account](https://www.linkedin.com/in/amir-arslan-haghrah-53b2258a)